heptagon-nmt/crypto-bot/README.md

 - `python3 crypto_util.py --crypto BTC`: The basic functionality requires the user to input at least the cryptocurrency symbol.
 - `python3 crypto_uitl.py --crypto ETH --days 10 --lags 80`: More specific flags can be specified, such as the number of days into the future to predict the price.
+- `python3 crypto_util.py --ls --source kraken`: In order for the user to see what cryptocurrency symbols are available for an API source, the utility allows for this listing argument with no additional flags.

 ### Docker or podman